booggi228/energy_generation/README.md

   * XGBoost (94%)
   * Random Forest regressor (98%)
  I didn't start to apply model tuning techniques because I was pretty satisfied with results I've got from Random Forest with accuracy score 98%.

+ ## Productionization
+ In this step, I built a flask web application that was hosted on `heroku` platform.
+The app takes in a request with a list of values from the data and returns a planned yearly electricity generation.